axol-io/ansible-ephemery/README.md

 To maintain the security of your Ephemery node and the entire system, follow these best practices:

 ### Configuration Security

 - Never commit sensitive information like passwords, private keys, or JWT secrets to version control
 - Use environment variables or secure vault solutions for sensitive data
 - Avoid using default or weak passwords for any component
 - Keep your host system updated with security patches

 ### Network Security

 - Use firewalls to restrict access to only necessary ports (8545, 8551, 30303, 5052, 9000, 8008)
 - Consider using a reverse proxy with TLS for API endpoints if they need to be publicly accessible
 - Configure execution and consensus client APIs to be accessible only from trusted sources
 - Use secure, unique JWT secrets for execution-consensus client authentication

 ### File System Security

 - Set appropriate permissions on all configuration files and directories
 - Ensure JWT secrets and validator keys have strict file permissions (e.g., `chmod 600`)
 - Regularly backup validator keys and slashing protection data securely
 - Encrypt backups containing sensitive data

 ### Monitoring & Maintenance

 - Regularly check logs for suspicious activity
 - Monitor resource usage to detect unexpected patterns
 - Keep all client software up-to-date with security patches
 - Regularly run the included health check script to identify issues

-For more comprehensive security guidelines, see the [SECURITY.md](SECURITY.md) file in this repository.
+For more comprehensive security guidelines, see the [Security Guide](docs/SECURITY.md) file in this repository.

 ## Contributing